 - A history of depression or mental illness

 - A past pregnancy loss or loss of a child

 - Lack of a social network

-- Life stresses such as a difficult job or money troubles
+- Life stresses such as a difficult job, unemployment, or other financial troubles